Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 6. Acceptable Default Snacks: Pre-Decide What's Okay

 Instead of fighting cravings, have pre-approved options ready.
-When you inevitably want something, the decision is already made.
+When you want something, the decision is already made.

 How to implement: